dynatrace-ace-services/easy-dynakube-deployment/README.md

-# Monitor easytravel on kubernetes with DynatraKube
+# Monitor easytravel on kubernetes with DynaKube

 ## Install easytravel on k3s rancher
 Rollout the easytravel application on bare metal VM (VM on a cloud provider) with k3s and istio gateway.